f-nyx/kotlin-search/README.md

 Lucene fields have some attributes that are used in index-time to determine how the field is processed by the index.
 The `stored` attribute tells Lucene to store the field value in the index.
 The `indexed` attribute indicates that a field will be used for search, so it needs to be processed for that purpose.
-The `docValues` attribute makes a field to be saved in a dedicated document-level space, which makes sorting and faceting much faster.
+The `docValues` attribute marks a field to be saved in a dedicated document-level space, which makes sorting and faceting much faster.

 Each Lucene data type provides a default value for all these attributes (look at the data types section below).
 If you want to change the behavior of a field, you should change it for each field and each document.
 In order to make it easier, _kotlin-search_ introduces the concept of `document schemas`.
 A document schema allows to pre-define a set of fields and its preferred attributes for a document.
-It provides data type validation out of the box, and it can be configured at index level.
+It provides data type validation out of the box, and it can be added to the `IndexManager`.

 The following example adds a document schema for the namespace `players` using the Functional DSL.
 For the Object Mapper, the document schema is automatically created based on the annotations (look at the